WebAssembly/bulk-memory-operations/document/core/syntax/modules.rst

 The |MDATAS| component of a module defines a vector of data segments.

-Like element segments, data segments have a mode that identifies them as either :ref:`passive <syntax-passive>` or :ref:`active <syntax-active>`.
+Like element segments, data segments have a mode that identifies them as either *passive* or *active*.
 A passive data segment's contents can be copied into a memory using the |MEMORYINIT| instruction.
 An active data segment copies its contents into a memory during :ref:`instantiation <exec-instantiation>`, as specified by a :ref:`memory index <syntax-memidx>` and a :ref:`constant <valid-constant>` :ref:`expression <syntax-expr>` defining an offset into that memory.